Common Pattern for Life Changes

 So, what is THIS in the common pattern for life change?
 It is one of two things:

 You see which THIS as you watch where your life goes from that point.
-Even better, get someone to review your decision in comparison to God’s Word.
+Even better, get someone to review your decision compared to God’s Word.

-Lies and deception lead to unexpected consequences, regrets, grief and even slavery like addictions.
+Lies and deception lead to unexpected consequences, regrets, grief, and even slavery like addictions.
 You end up just like Adam and Eve in the Garden of Eden, wondering how things got this way.
 Deception always looks like something good but ends up bad.
-For King David it seemed so right to be with Bathsheba.
-That bad thinking led to further bad thinking when had Uriah killed.
+For King David, it seemed so right to be with Bathsheba.
+That flawed thinking led to further lousy thinking when David created a situation for Uriah to be killed.

 It seems so right, just like Eve’s statement about the tree.